 Solent University prepared me for my career by providing me with real-world experience.
 This not only boosted my CV and employability for when I graduated, but also increased my confidence and helped me define my career path.
-I'm employed full-time as the health and exercise development officer for Solent University, in which role I've helped to generate, develop and deliver new business opportunities for the University.
-Through civic engagement, I have delivered physical activity and health interventions within the local community and also assisted with the running and development of the Solent exercise referral scheme.
+I'm employed full-time as the health and exercise development officer for Solent University.
+In this role I've helped to generate, develop and deliver new business opportunities for the University through civic engagement by delivering physical activity and health interventions within the local community, and also assisted with the running and development of the Solent exercise referral scheme.
 I am currently developing my portfolio to become a registered public health practitioner with UKPHR.